HMS Penn (1916): Design and development

 Penn was one of sixteen Repeat Admiralty M-class destroyers ordered by the British Admiralty in May 1915 as part of the Fifth War Construction Programme.
 The M-class was an improved version of the earlier L-class destroyers, required to reach a higher speed in order to counter rumoured German fast destroyers.
 The design was to achieve a speed of 36 kn, although the destroyers did not achieve this in service.
 It transpired that the German ships did not exist but the greater performance was appreciated by the navy.
 The Repeat M class differed from prewar vessels in having a raked stem and design improvements based on wartime experience.

 The destroyer was 273 ft 8 in long overall, with a beam of 26 ft 9 in and a draught of 16 ft 3 in.
 Displacement was 860 LT normal and 1021 LT full load.
 Power was provided by three Yarrow boilers feeding Brown-Curtis steam turbines rated at 25000 shp and driving three shafts, to give a design speed of 34 kn.
 Three funnels were fitted.
 A total of 268 LT of oil could be carried, including 40 LT in peace tanks that were not used in wartime, giving a range of 2280 nmi at 17 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
-Torpedo armament consisted of two twin mounts for 21 in torpedoes.
+Torpedo armament consisted of two twin mounts aft of the funnels for 21 in torpedoes.
 A single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun was mounted between the torpedo tubes.
-For anti-submarine warfare, Penn was equipped with two depth charge chutes.
+For anti-submarine warfare, Penn was equipped with two chutes, initially each with a single depth charge.
 The number of depth charges carried increased as the war progressed.
 The ship had a complement of 80 officers and ratings.